flee1217/MATH471/README.txt

 2. Next create a file named test.txt inside the repository directory with a dummy line of text

-3. Add, commit, and push this new text le with a commit message like "\My 1st commit of test.txt." to your repository with the following command:
+3. Add, commit, and push this new text file with a commit message like "\My 1st commit of test.txt." to your repository with the following command:
 $ git add test.txt
 $ git commit -m "My 1st commit of test.txt."
 $ git push